Hitting time expressions for quantum channels: beyond the irreducible case and applications to unitary walks: Overview of results and structure of the work

 The above problem goes beyond the mathematical discussion about dropping a technical assumption: many natural examples in the quantum setting are reducible, the most important of which are the unitary conjugations.
 We note that, unlike the case of stochastic matrices, reducibility of a quantum walk is not simply described by checking the accessibility of a vertex of the graph, starting from another.
 Instead, one has to consider the degeneracy of the spectrum of the associated positive operator.
 Therefore, the importance of providing an answer to this question comes from both theoretical and applied motivations.

-{\bf Our solution:} The first element of our solution regards a spectral condition on the QMC $\Phi=\Lambda_{T,V}$ induced by the quantum channel $T$, which is also dependent on the choice of the goal subspace $V$ of interest.
+{\bf Our solution:} The first element of our solution regards a spectral condition on the QMC $\Lambda=\Lambda_{T,V}$ induced by the quantum channel $T$, which is also dependent on the choice of the goal subspace $V$ of interest.
 Namely, if $P$ is the orthogonal projection onto $V$ and $Q=I-P$, $\mathbb{Q}=Q\cdot Q$, we define the following:

+\underline{Assumption I}: the number 1 does not belong to the spectrum of $\mathbb{Q}\Lambda$.
+Equivalently, no non-null fixed point of $\Lambda$ is supported on $V^\perp$.

-By \cite{glv}, we have that every irreducible channel satisfies Assumption I, but there are reducible examples that also satisfy this condition.
+By [\cite{glv}, proof of Thm.
+2.8], we have that every irreducible channel satisfies Assumption I, but there are reducible examples that also satisfy this condition.
 Therefore, we have a condition which is strictly weaker than irreducibility and will allow us to explore, for instance, unitary quantum walks, under the light of generalized inverses.
 The reason why Assumption I is a natural one is somewhat intuitive, as we wish to exclude the possibility of being trapped in the complement of the goal subspace.
 Nevertheless, in later sections we will provide the details regarding the use of this hypothesis in the proof or our theorem.

-The second element of our solution deals with the following issue: given a not necessarily irreducible QMC $\Phi$, one has to clarify whether one is able to obtain a generalized inverse of $I-\Phi$.
+The second element of our solution deals with the following issue: given a not necessarily irreducible QMC $\Lambda$, one has to clarify whether one is able to obtain a generalized inverse of $I-\Lambda$.
 Here, we will make use of the so-called group inverse \cite{meyer,meyer-artigo}, an object which is available in our context, and is a perfect fit to our problem.
 We will provide a brief but precise discussion on such inverse, noting that this construction may be of independent interest to the reader.

-Generally speaking, we do not claim that to obtain mean hitting times in terms of generalized inverses is easier than via direct calculation, i.e., by definition: both problems involve the practical problem of calculating matrix inverses.
-As the previous works (and the present one) shows, and similarly to the classical case, generalized inverses combined with information about return times encodes all the information about mean hitting times.
+As in previous works, and similarly to the classical case, the message is that generalized inverses combined with information about return times encode all the information about mean hitting times.
+The improvement presented in this paper is a substantial enlargement of the class of maps and subspaces to which this assertion applies.